Checkmarx/kics/docs/community.md

 ## Community Meetings
 -   [GitHub discussion regarding Community Meetings](https://github.com/Checkmarx/kics/discussions/5675).
     -   Here you have access to the PDfs that contains the topics mentioned in each session.
-- Calendar for the upcoming session:
+- Calendar for the upcoming sessions:
-    - [Session info + date + link goes here]
+    - October 6, 2022 at 15h00 UTC +0
+    - October 20, 2022 at 15h00 UTC +0
+    - November 3, 2022 at 15h00 UTC +0
+- To participate in our community meetings you can use the following link: https://tinyurl.com/kics-community

 ## Hacktoberfest
 *"Hacktoberfest is a month-long celebration of open source projects, their maintainers, and the entire community of contributors.
 Each October, open source maintainers give new contributors extra attention as they guide developers through their first pull requests on GitHub."*<br />